Pizzas (and haircuts) back on the menu, but with warnings

 Harvard researchers have calculated that the U.S. needs to test at least 900,000 people daily to reopen the economy safely, nearly three times the current tally of about 360,000, according to figures compiled by the COVID Tracking Project website.

-Among the states falling short are Texas and Georgia, which have reopened shopping malls, barbershops and other businesses.
+Among the states falling short are Texas and Georgia, which have reopened shopping malls, barbershops and other businesses, although New York state is moving more cautiously.

 “I really do feel there are dangers here to opening up without enough tests, but I don’t feel it’s a uniform danger everywhere in the country,” said.Dr.
 Ashish Jha, director of Harvard’s Global Health Institute.